ProxSTORM -- A Stochastic Trust-Region Algorithm for Nonsmooth Optimization: ProxSTORM Algorithm

 We state ProxSTORM as Algorithm~\ref{alg:ps}.
 Note that Algorithm~\ref{alg:ps} checks $\|h_k\|<\eta_2\delta_k$ before computing $s_k$ since $s_k$ is unused when that inequality holds, i.e., $s_k$ will be rejected.

 The primary difference between Algorithm~\ref{alg:ps} and STORM is the nonsmooth term $\nobj$, which appears in the trust region subproblem and in the $\aredr_k$ term that $\credr_k$ approximates.
-Due to $\nobj$, the $h_k$ in Algorithm~\ref{alg:ps} is not the gradient of $m_k$ as in STORM, but the proximal gradient of $m_k+\nobj$.
-Our algorithm is also similar to the deterministic framework \cite{baraldi.2022}, but we have the additional step acceptance criteria $\|h_k\|\ge \eta_2\delta_k$ and a different trust-region update.
-The different trust-region update is matter of convenience.
-It is possible to use the more flexible update in \cite{baraldi.2022} but doing so makes our algorithm more tedious to analyze.
+Due to $\nobj$, the $h_k$ in Algorithm~\ref{alg:ps} is not the gradient of $m_k$ as in STORM, but the weighted proximal gradient step of $m_k+\nobj$.
+Our algorithm is also similar to the deterministic framework \cite{baraldi.2022}, but we have the additional step acceptance criteria $\|h_k\|\ge \eta_2\delta_k$ and a different trust-region update; see \cite[Algorithm 1]{baraldi.2022} for a full description.
+Our choice of trust-region update is matter of convenience, and while a more flexible update is possible, it complicates the analysis.